CMU-17313Q/CMU-17313Q.github.io/docs/projects/P3/index.md

 ### Deployed Application (25 pts)

 Your team will be using Microsoft Azure for the deployment of the NodeBB application.
 Further instructions on how to deploy can be found [here](https://docs.google.com/document/d/19nnfaVRHDe4-y5zAK9FcPLxEvhuli81sj3FesTLhO3g/edit?usp=sharing).
+If you run into issues with a certain step, leave a comment on the doc.
+If you find a solution to that issue, reply to your comment with the solution.
+This will help others who find the same issue.

+NOTE: You will be given your team's login details over slack.
+Do not use your andrewid to login to Azure.

 Once you have successfully deployed your website, make sure to test within your team to ensure that your added feature(s) from Project 2 are properly integrated.